devanshraj3000/Ecommerce-App/README.md

 * **Profile**:
+User can use their email address to make their profile in the app.
 User must get coins/scratch card once a day when opening the app and when buying products.

 * **Goals**